reviewboard/reviewboard/docs/manual/extending/extensions/actions.rst

 *
     :py:attr:`~reviewboard.actions.base.BaseAction.verbose_label`:
     A more verbose user-visible label for the action.

     This is used for certain renders where space is available, and as a descriptive label for screen readers and other accessibility tools.

 *
+    :py:attr:`~reviewboard.actions.base.BaseAction.description`:
+    An accompanying description for your action.

+    This will be a list of strings, each used as a paragraph.

+    Each string is plain text, which will be escaped for HTML.
+It should not contain HTML itself.

+    Descriptions will be used for button tooltips and as additional text for detailed menu items (such as those shown in the :ref:`Review menu <review-banner-menu>`).
+Other renderers may represent them in other ways, or ignore them entirely.

+*
     :py:attr:`~reviewboard.actions.base.BaseAction.placements`:
     A list of places in the UI where the action should show up.

     This includes the "attachment" (the location within the UI) and an optional ID of the parent action to place it within.

     Built-in attachment points can be found in :py:class:`reviewboard.actions.base.AttachmentPoint`.
 You can also define